Tradition, Family, Property: Poland

+TFP co-operates with the Polish think tank Ordo Iuris and the Christian Culture Association.
+Ordo luris has backed policy efforts such as the 2016 bill to ban abortion and the "Stop Paedophilia" law, which criminalizes sexuality education and permits LGBT-free zones.

 South Africa

 The Young South Africans for a Christian Civilisation (TFP) was founded in 1984, during the declining years of the apartheid regime, to resist "the liberal, socialist and communist trends of the times" and to provide theological support for the idea of a natural inequality in society.
 Early targets of TFP's expansion into South Africa were the Catholic, Portuguese speaking, refugees from newly independent Mozambique.
 One of its activities was to oppose the newspaper, New Nation, which had been funded by the Southern African Catholic Bishops Conference, advanced liberation theology, and opposed apartheid but which TFP saw as "communist inspired".
 TFP sought to undermine the bishops' popular support and appealed, unsuccessfully, to the Pope that he ban the paper.
 TFP's efforts were more successful in providing justification for the government's three-month suspension of the newspaper in 1987.
 The State President and an unnamed government minister wrote the TFP commending them for supporting the goals of the National Party government.
 The South African bishops issued a strongly worded rebuttal of the accusation that the New Nation was a "communist" newspaper and noted that TFP's critiques ignored the gospel basis of liberation theology.

 TFP maintains that they supported the Catholic Bishops' 1952 statement in opposition to Apartheid.
 They also oppose the excesses of laissez-faire capitalism, but more so the radically liberal and socialist egalitarianism found in Communism which the Catholic Church defines as "intrinsically wrong".
 TFP favors natural and harmonious inequalities in an organic society.